Unleashing Creativity in Civic Discussion

 A Collaborative Discussion Methodology

 Our diverse emotional interests are sure to stimulate argument and hurt.
-Instead of talking each other down; louder than all; more emotional than most, let us first determine our primary mutual interest and make that the specific focus.
+Instead of talking each other down, being louder than others, letting emotions dominate, let us first determine our primary mutual interest and make that the specific focus.

 A Structured Framework for Decision Making